AlexiWolf/wolf_engine_old/README.md

 **Wolf Engine is in early alpha.** You should expect missing features, bugs, changing APIs, and other spooky stuff until release 1.0.

-If you wish to contribute, please make sure you have read the [Contribution Guidelines](#Contribution).
+Feedback and / or contribution is absolutely welcome, so feel free to create an issue for anything you feel could be better.

-Feedback and / or contribution is absolutely welcome, so feel free to create an issue for anything you feel could be done better.
+Before contributing, please make sure you have read the [Contribution Guidelines](#Contribution).

 ### Design Goals